UplandsDynamic/simple-photo-management-frontend/README.md

 ## Usage Instructions

-- Navigate to the web client url - e.g. `http://your_domain.tld` **Note: When starting a newly built or pulled container for the first time, the web client may take several minutes (depending on your server's resources) to create a fresh build.
-You will get a `502 Bad Gateway` error whilst the NPM build is occurring.
-Please be patient and try refreshing the page in a few moments.**

 - Login to the web client using the superuser credentials you'd previously supplied.
 - Click on the `+` button to scan the photo_directory for new original photos.
 By default, this action:
   - Recursively scans for digital images (.jpg, .tiff, .png)